-Here is just a partial list of the PTO activities at South Middle: host and chaperone student parties; assist teachers with tutoring and field trips or as a guest lecturer; organize regular staff appreciation projects; arrange or assist with hospitality for special events; help with the Principal's Coffees (if you haven't come to one of these yet, call one of the PTO board members for a reservation); and serve as representative for South Middle to district level committees such as Parent's Info Net.
+Here is just a partial list of the PTO activities at South Middle: organize regular staff appreciation projects, organize fun treats or projects for Teacher Appreciation Week, and arrange or assist with hospitality for special events.
 This is just the beginning.
 There is a lot more to the PTO organization at South Middle.
 We always welcome new ideas, so don't be afraid to speak up!